-A government agent’s family becomes caught in the crossfire of his hunt for an infamous criminal.
+An operative’s family becomes caught in the crossfire of his hunt for an infamous criminal.
 During the course of the pursuit, he discovers power is not enough, justice lies, and myths are real.

-On the 31st floor, a shadowy figure moved past a window.
+A shadowy figure moves past a window.

 “Which story?”
-Peter asks.
+Peter reconfirms with his sniper.

 “Well, this is it.
 Do not shoot if my family is in the way.
 If by chance you don’t get him, leave that maniac to me!”

 They push through a set of double glass doors.
 Two agents head to the electrical room.
 Lights flicker.
 Red lights from the backup generator now illuminates the hallways.